Lesson 34: Chromatic Notes and Accidentals

 Ab3 / G#3

-The E fingering plus the right little finger added — pushes the pitch up a half-step.
-(Some recorders use a different cross pattern; check your instrument's chart.)
+The E fingering plus the right little finger — pushes the pitch up a half-step.
+(Some recorders differ; check your chart.)

-The A fingering on your alto staff plus the right little finger added — pushes the pitch up a half-step.
-(Same fingering soprano calls Eb.
-Some recorders use a different cross pattern; check your instrument's chart.)
+The A fingering on your alto staff plus the right little finger — pushes the pitch up a half-step.
+(Some recorders differ; check your chart.)

 Play: a minor-key melody with accidentals

-G minor on your alto staff (the transposition of soprano's D minor) with the raised seventh (F#) at the cadence — the “harmonic minor” sound.
-A short passage to put the raised leading tone in context.
+G minor on your alto staff with the raised seventh (F#) at the cadence — the “harmonic minor” sound.

 Now play these